 The U-M Program in Creativity and Consciousness Studies is an initiative devoted to theoretical and applied exploration of the nature and development of human creativity and consciousness.
 Recent years have seen increasing interest in “peak experiences” or “Flow” states as not only episodes of heightened performance but apertures into expanded conceptions of the human being.
 Many visionaries consider a revolution in consciousness as key to addressing the growing number of challenges facing our world, a proposition that poses exciting ramifications for the educational leadership of our times.
 Viewing creativity as the exterior manifestation of consciousness growth, PCCS brings together faculty and students from all areas of campus to engage in coursework, lectures, symposia, and research that is centered around this vision.

-I am happy to announce that PCCS will resume its activities during the 2018-19 academic year.
-I thought I would take this moment to reflect on some new directions that have come into focus.
-I believe this is an exciting time for this work and have never felt more optimistic about PCCS emerging as a leading voice in expanding the creative and interior dimensions of the educational enterprise.
+For those who are new to our program, I believe this is an exciting time for this work and have never felt more optimistic about PCCS emerging as a leading voice in expanding the creative and interior dimensions of the educational enterprise.

 I am particularly keen on the following two PCCS initiatives: